 - Learn more about the self-management education program.

 - Research shows physical activity decreases pain, improves function and delays disability.
 It is recommended that people with arthritis undertake 30 minutes of moderate physical activity at least 5 times a week, or a total of 150 minutes per week.
 The 30 minutes can be broken down into three ten-minute sessions throughout the day.

 - Learn more about how physical activity helps symptoms caused by arthritis from your therapist.

 - Research confirms that maintaining a healthy weight can limit disease progression and activity limitation.

 - A modest weight loss (5% or 12 pounds for a 250-pound person) can help reduce pain and disability.

 - Early diagnosis and professionally guided management is critical to maintaining a good qualify of life, particularly for people with inflammatory arthritis.

-- Learn about splints and orthoses that can improve and protect joint function.
+- Learn about splints and orthotics that can improve and protect your joint function.

-- Sports or occupational based injuries to joints can increase the likelihood of developing osteoarthritis.
-Jobs that have repetitive motions, (for example: repeated hand use), place individuals at higher risk.
+- Sports or job-related injuries to joints can increase the likelihood of developing osteoarthritis.
+Jobs that have repetitive motions place people at higher risk for injuries.

-- Basic joint protection principles limit hand joint deformation when implemented early in the arthritis process (CDC).
+- Basic joint protection principles limit hand joint deformation when implemented early in the arthritis process according to the CDC.